PulseRain/Reindeer/README.md

 ![Verilator Simulation](https://github.com/PulseRain/Reindeer/raw/master/docs/sim_verilator.png "Verilator Simulation")

+And for the sake of completeness, the [Makefile for Verilator](https://github.com/PulseRain/Reindeer/blob/master/sim/verilator/Makefile) supports the following targets:
-BTW, the Makefile has the following targets: make build    # default target to build the test bench make test_all  # run compliance test for all 55 cases make test compliance_case_name  # for example: make test I-ADD-01
+  * **make build** : the default target to build the verilog uut and C++ testbench for Verilator
+  * **make test_all** : run compliance test for all 55 cases
+  * **make test compliance_case_name** : run compliance test for individual case.
+For example: make test I-ADD-01
-              make run elf_file # run sim on an elf file, for example:    make run ~/zephyr/samples/hello_world/build/zephyr/zephyr.elf
+  * **make run elf_file** : run sim on an .elf file for 2000 cycles.
+For example: make run ../../bitstream_and_binary/zephyr/hello_world.elf